fu-sen/Vercel-MkDocs/README.md

 ## Fork of this project

-If you fork this project and `git push` in conjunction with Vercel Vercel will also notify me [@fu-sen](https://github.com/fu-sen) .
+If you fork this project, be sure to change something and commit.
+If you re-deploy without changing anything, it's my commit and I'll be notified.

-If you try this, generate it as a separate project that is **NOT FORK**, Or build and deploy using the [Vercel CLI](https://vercel.com/docs/cli) without generating a GitHub repository.
+You can also create a new project without forking or use the [Vercel CLI](https://vercel.com/docs/cli) without creating a project.